RV-VM/Deliverables/Svnapot/docs/Physical back-end evaluation documents.md

 - The critical path length remains the same and is 0.34

 The critical path becomes CSRSATP[46] to tlbExec/clk_gate_state_reg/latch, and finally to the clock gate of the state register, which is used to generate the clock of the state register for low power processing.
 This path is similar to the Reg-Reg critical path, except that the input signal changes from the register to the IO port.
 Input the value of SATP to get the ASID bits and compare it with the ASID of each item in TLB to get the hit signal.
-Take out the hit item and check the A/D bit.If A write/read A/D bit is not set to A pair, the PTW state needs to be changed.The critical path is the same without NAPOT
+Take out the hit item and check the A/D bit.
+If A write/read A/D bit is not set to A pair, the PTW state needs to be changed.
+The critical path is the same without NAPOT
 ![in-reg](../imgs/in-reg.png)
 **reg-out path group**